-In my time as a judge one noticeable aspect in clean is with return to rack from the drop of the lifter stops there longer then moves through legs for the next repetition or with the faster drop only momentarily drops to rack to swing through legs and return to rack
+In my time as a judge one noticeable aspect in the clean is with the return to rack from the drop of the lifter stops there longer then moves through legs for the next repetition or with the faster drop only momentarily drops to rack to swing through legs and return to rack

 Also.
 In Snatch in movement patterns upon getting under for a dip into the lockout or a more firm arm directly launched into lockout.

-Everyone will have different anatomy which causes some different so called styles but generally to perform the lifts correctly it must meet what is required to be considered a successful lift.
+Everyone will have different anatomy which causes some different so-called styles but generally, to perform the lifts correctly it must meet what is required to be considered a successful lift.

 What are all sport events one can enter?